 AMP is committed to providing our members with a variety of options for meeting their power supply needs.
 This includes maintaining a balanced portfolio of generation projects, power purchase agreements, and a project development pipeline that includes cost-effective fuel and generation technology options.
 This also means using energy efficiency and load control as meaningful tools in power supply planning to reduce the need for new generation resources.

 AMP is committed to reducing its overall emissions profile.
-Reductions of airborne emissions can be achieved through the use of efficient coal technologies and other lower- or zero-emission generation technologies (including renewables), supply-side or end-use efficiency improvements, and conservation activities.
-Improvements in energy and operational efficiency and use of efficient coal technologies at the generation level will also reduce water usage and need for landfill space.
-Mindful that emissions of greenhouse gases (GHGs) may be limited at some point in the future, AMP will prudently invest in projects to offset carbon dioxide and other GHG emissions from our fossil generation resources.
+Reductions of airborne emissions can be achieved through the use of efficient coal and natural gas and other lower- or zero-emission generation technologies (including hydroelectric and other renewables), supply-side or end-use efficiency improvements, and conservation activities.
+Improvements in energy and operational efficiency and use of efficient coal and natural gas technologies at the generation level will also reduce water usage and need for landfill space.
+Mindful that emissions of greenhouse gases (GHGs) will be limited at some point in the future, AMP will prudently invest in projects to offset carbon dioxide and other GHG emissions from our fossil generation resources.
 AMP also encourages efforts to account for and reduce GHG emissions by individual AMP member communities, which promotes balancing their system needs with other stewardship and customer values.

 AMP recognizes that electricity not generated – because it is not needed – yields the greatest environmental benefit and is essential to a truly sustainable business approach.
 Reducing electricity demand through innovative conservation efforts and efficiency improvements offered to AMP member communities will help conserve natural resources as well as reduce emissions.
 AMP will also promote the “reduce, reuse, recycle” principles of sustainability to its membership and employees and throughout its operations.

 AMP member municipal electric systems are critical components in the success of the communities they serve.
 Investment of capital – both financial and human – in AMP member communities is essential to ensuring a good quality of life and encouraging economic development and growth.
+AMP provides ongoing employee training, safety instruction, project engineering, and other technical services to ensure that member communities have access to the most up-to-date services in these areas.
 Environmental enhancements (planting trees, creating green space, etc.) are also valuable assets to local communities, and AMP will provide technical support and work with interested member communities to identify energy efficiency, carbon management, and sustainable investment and development opportunities consistent with local needs.